TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Readme.md

-Each signoff markdown file must give satisfy the following:
+Each signoff markdown file must satisfy the following:

 ## Specifications